vahidalvandi/v2ray-docker-compose/README.md

 (Client) <-> [ CDN Service ] <-> [ Upstream Server ] <-> (Internet)
 ```

 This solution provides VMESS over Websockets + TLS + CDN.
 [Read more...](https://guide.v2fly.org/en_US/advanced/wss_and_web.html)

-Follow these steps for Caddy web server (easy option):
+Follow these steps to setup V2Ray + Caddy + CDN:

 1. In your CDN, create an `A` record pointing to your server IP with the proxy option turned off.
 1. Install Docker and Docker-compose on your server.